mpsonntag/snippets/notes/projects/bc_poster_gallery/gallery-handling.md

   - withdrawn IDs
   - not available Poster PDF IDs
 - make sure the posters spreadsheet also contains invited and contributed talks
+- make sure "special handling requests" from previous conferences have been removed

 - run the following to create poster, contributed and invited talks files.